mdzaebel/connote/README.md

 Minimal associative selection *(under construction)*

 ## What is *Connote*?
-Web-based knowledge modelling, using terms, relations and links (term tuples).
+Web-based knowledge modeling, using words, relations and links (sentences).
 It lets you structure important information via multi-dimensional links and:
 * **explore**
   * knowledge by clicking on relations (linked terms)
   * typing with autocompletion